Ed Moses (physicist): Research

+Honors and recognition

+Moses was elected to the National Academy of Engineering for contributions to high-energy laser systems and the management of large scientific facilities.
+He is a Fellow of the American Association for the Advancement of Science, Optica (formerly the Optical Society of America), SPIE, and the Hagler Institute for Advanced Study.

+His honors include the Edward Teller Medal, the Fusion Power Associates Leadership Award, the D. S. Rozhdestvensky Medal, an R&D 100 Award, the Jefferson Award for Public Service, and several awards recognizing achievements in engineering and project management.
 He has won numerous awards, including the 2003 NNSA Award of Excellence for Significant Contribution to Stockpile Stewardship, the 2004 DOE Award of Excellence for the first joint LLNL/Los Alamos National Laboratory experiments on NIF, and the D.S.
 Rozhdestvensky Medal for Outstanding Contributions to Lasers and Optical Sciences.
 He holds seven patents in laser technology and computational physics.